coq/coq/doc/sphinx/addendum/implicit-coercions.rst

 Displaying Available Coercions
 -------------------------------

-.. cmd:: Print Classes.
+.. cmd:: Print Classes

   Print the list of declared classes in the current context.

-.. cmd:: Print Coercions.
+.. cmd:: Print Coercions

   Print the list of declared coercions in the current context.

-.. cmd:: Print Graph.
+.. cmd:: Print Graph

   Print the list of valid coercion paths in the current context.

-.. cmd:: Print Coercion Paths @class @class.
+.. cmd:: Print Coercion Paths @class @class

   Print the list of valid coercion paths between the two given classes.